marvinlinn/eag-documentation/src/mcp_imaging/detector _setup/disassembly.md

 #### Step 1: Disconnecting the Detector
 {: .fw-700 }

-Before powering down the vaccuum pumping setup, we need to disconnect the detector from the test setup.
+Before powering down the vacuum pumping setup, we need to disconnect the detector from the test setup.
 Remove the SHV and SMA cables from the test detector body.

 <div class="row">
   <div class="column">